linuxaustralia/constitution_and_policies/constitution.md

 _PreObj-1_: The objects for which the association is established are:

-* to facilitate the communication of information relating to inventions, results, techniques, and governance of open source and related open technologies;
+* to facilitate the communication of information relating to inventions, results, techniques, and governance of open source, related open technologies and similar engineering endeavours that work toward making information and designs available to the public so others are free to build on them (hereafter referred to as open technologies);
-* to support open source and related open technologies projects and the contributors to open source and related open technologies;
+* to support open technologies;
-* to support and promote the adoption of open source and related open technologies;
+* to support and promote the adoption of open technologies;
-* to support and promote awareness and understanding of open source and related open technologies;
+* to support and promote awareness and understanding of open technologies;
-* to conduct open source and related open technologies advocacy with the government, business and civil society;
+* to conduct open technologies advocacy with the government, business and civil society;
-* to create a network for related local and online open source and related open technologies communities.
+* to create a network for related local and online open technologies communities.

 # Part 2 - Members of association